 - Increase prices while maintaining or lowering the cost of production and core operations.

 - Reduce the cost of goods by looking for discounts, new vendors with better pricing, or less expensive supplies.

 - Drive sales revenue and cash flow by pushing sales reps, marketing teams, and customer support agents to shorten the sales cycle, increase quantity, and drive upsells.

 - Analyze business operations and reduce non-operating activities.

 - Add ROS to the key metrics you review regularly.

-Finally, consider using a robust CRM like Close to improve your sales team’s efficiency.
-We’ll help you track contacts, automate follow-ups, and reduce manual data entry.
+And finally, consider using a robust CRM like Close to improve your sales team’s efficiency.
+We’ll help you cut operational costs while boosting sales potential.